General agreement – General payment service agreement, the conditions of which are applied to the Merchant.

 12. The Merchant confirms and agrees that:

 12.3.
-ICCO can at any time enforce implementation of ICCO rules and forbid the Merchant to perform any activity which causes or can cause damage to ICCO, including damage to business reputation and damage which can have a negative impact on the integrity of the Interchange System and pose a threat to confidential information of ICCO;
+ICCO can at any time enforce implementation of any provision of the Rules and Regulations of ICCO and prohibit the Merchant to perform any activity which causes or can cause damage to ICCO, including damage to business reputation and damage which can have a negative impact on the integrity of the Interchange System and pose a threat to confidential information of ICCO;

-12.4. the Merchant will comply with all ICCO rules taking into account relevant amendments and supplementation of the rules;
+12.4. the Merchant will comply with all applicable Rules and Regulations of ICCO taking into account relevant amendments and supplementation of the rules;

 12.5. the Merchant will not dispute the ownership of card trademarks;